MrDongdongLin/BibTidy/README.md

 }
 ```

-# PR规范
+## Pull request rules

-- 添加文件：`add: Filename, Functional description (based on which version).`
+- Add:     `add: Filename, Functional description (based on which version).`
-- 更新文件：`update: Filename, Functional description (based on which version).`
+- Update:  `update: Filename, Functional description (based on which version).`
-- 删除文件：`delete: Filename, why? (based on which version).`
+- Delete:  `delete: Filename, why? (based on which version).`
-- 文件结构变动：`change: Description of what changes you made.`
+- Others:  `change: Description of what changes you made.`

-如有多种更改，格式可以是`add: xxx; update: xxx.`
+Another format is `add: xxx; update: xxx.`